joshallenit/gh-stacked-diff/README.md

 - gitlog: Abbreviate git log that only shows what has changed, useful for copying commit hashes.
 - git-newpr: Create a new PR with a cherry-pick of the given commit hash
 - git-updatepr: Add the topmost commit to the PR with the given commit hash
 - git-reset-main: Reset the main branch with the squashed contents of the given commits associated branch.
+Sometimes you might want to switch to a feature branch and make changes to it (rebase, amend).
+With this script you can then ensure that your `main` branch is up to date.

 ## Working with these scripts